ysfmrz/Find-Cryptodeep-trade/README.md

 The output will be a desktop application(.exe) for x64 Windows/Linux (The file can also be run on MacOS by installing prerequisites) <br />

-For more information, please visit https://www.find.cryptodeep.trade/home
+For more information, training and directly download, please visit and directly download https://www.find.cryptodeep.trade/home